tidymodels/broom/cran-comments.md

 # Release summary

+This is a resubmission following an automated pretest failure due to breaking changes in the `epi.2by2` function from the `epiR` package, a new version of which was released on CRAN since our previous submission.

-This is a resubmission following an erroniously included Remotes section in the package DESCRIPTION.
+The previous submission was also a resubmission following an erroniously included Remotes section in the package DESCRIPTION.

-The previous release was also a resubmission following an automated pretest failure due to "[n]on-file package-anchored link(s) in documentation object[s]."
+The previous submission was also a resubmission following an automated pretest failure due to "[n]on-file package-anchored link(s) in documentation object[s]."
 This seemed to be a new test as of our previous submission, and has been addressed by linking to documentation files rather than topics.